HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/places/README.md

 GoLINQ's `ZipT` function is used to merge the results which simply combines elements of two arrays by their index.

-If we somehow shift the elements of the arrays relative to each other, we will be able to get a secret for a others' place.
+If we somehow shift the elements of the arrays relative to each other, we will be able to get a secret for others' place.
-The easiest way to shift the results is to pass a place which is not saved in the database, howhever some checks of lengths of the arrays makes this impossible: we need arrays of places after processing to be the same size.
+The easiest way to shift the results is to pass a place that is not saved in the database, however some checks of lengths of the arrays make this impossible: we need arrays of places after processing to be the same size.

 Note that when forming arrays which are then merged, different representations of floating point numbers are used.